Follow TV Tropes

 Comic Books

-• 2000 AD's Ace Trucking Co. series.
+• 2000 AD's Ace Trucking Co. series

-• While less of a trucker and more of a taxi driver, DC Comics has Space Cabbie, who has been shown transporting and imparting wisdom to everyone from Adam Strange to Ultra, the Multi-Alien.
+• While less of a trucker and more of a taxi driver, DC has Space Cabbie, who has been shown transporting and imparting wisdom to everyone from Adam Strange to Ultra, the Multi-Alien.

 • The 2010 The Infinity Gauntlet mini-series includes the character U.S. Ace, whose Space 18-Wheeler (it looks like a semi-truck with rocket boosters) is the fastest ship in the galaxy, and therefore the chosen ship for The Avengers to use to get to the center of the universe.
-(U.S. Ace is a non-trademarked version of U.S. 1, a character Marvel created in the '80s for a licensed comic to promote a toy truck line.
+(U.S. Ace is a non-trademarked version of U.S. 1, a character Marvel created in the 1980s for a licensed comic to promote a toy truck line.
 In the '80s comics his truck was "merely" tricked out a la James Bond, until he moved to space in the last issue.)

 • Wonton Soup: The main character is a highly skilled chef who decides to wander the galaxy as a space trucker.

-Film
+Film — Live-Action

 • Battle Beyond the Stars: Space Cowboy is a character like this, down to his broken-down cargo ship with a Confederate flag on the hull.
 He even watches old westerns on long hauls, and plays the harmonica.
 He's delivering a cargo of hand weapons, albeit legally.